Recruitment Opportunities at the Guernsey Financial Services Commission

 Nick Royle Senior Analyst, Banking & InsuranceOne of my favourite aspects of the Commission is the opportunity it offers to work across different sectors of the financial industry, with the Graduate Programme allowing for rotation between divisions of different specialty.
 The variety of work, and responsibility afforded to graduates, is also extremely rewarding.

-Finn Ementon Graduate Analyst, Banking and InsuranceAfter finishing my accounting and finance degree, the Commission presented an excellent opportunity to utilise and build my knowledge of finance and the financial sector while not limiting me to one area such as tax, audit, or accountancy.
+Finn Ementon Analyst, Banking and InsuranceAfter finishing my accounting and finance degree, the Commission presented an excellent opportunity to utilise and build my knowledge of finance and the financial sector while not limiting me to one area such as tax, audit, or accountancy.
 I joined the Investment, Fiduciary, and Pensions Division and in my first year I’ve engaged with firms in all of the categories the division supervises and built a strong understanding of the role of the regulator and its ability to outline blind spots in firms.